-Critical thinking is about analyzing information to get the best answer to your problem.
-It takes experience, reasoning, observation, and communication.
-Critical thinking is in high demand.
-Why?
-Companies are looking for answers to their questions, especially about growth.
+Critical thinking is about analyzing information to find the best answer to a problem.
+To improve your critical thinking skills, you must have experience, reasoning, observation, and communication.

 How to improve your critical thinking skills

 So, how do you grow your critical thinking skills?
-Let’s dive into three main ways you can get better at critical thinking.

-1. Determine if your logic makes sense
+1. Decide if your logic makes sense

 The best place to start with critical thinking is to make sure your reasoning is correct.

-• Are you over-generalizing?
+- Are you over-generalizing?

-• Are you making sweeping conclusions?
+- Are you making sweeping conclusions?

-• Do you know all or most of the information?
+- Do you know all or most of the information?

 A logical person knows they can be wrong about something, so they look at the facts.
-However, if the facts are not there or are suspect, a person must search for answers—one who has critical thinking skills questions everything thoughtfully and intelligently without emotion.

 “You have a brain and mind of your own.
 Use it and reach your own decisions.”